ANUcybernetics/perceptron-apparatus/README.md

 ## TODO

+- add layer/param index markers to each slider
+- change the way the radius is handled so that the "size" parameter is a bit more meaningful
 - update all sliders based on notebook design
 - in the SVG, add classes for the different fabrication layers and cut types (top board, bottom board, v-cut, etc.)